 Eliminate Limited has eradicated wasps in lots of different properties, both commercial and domestic, throughout Scotland and Northern England

-Eliminate have eradicated wasps in many different types of environment.
+Eliminate has removed a wasp nest in many different types of environments.

-Our most unusual nest of 2019 (so far) was inside a juice can machine.
-Other weird and wonderful nests include inside gas boxes and inside a communications conduit underground.
+Our most unusual nest (so far) was inside a juice can machine.
+Other weird and wonderful nests include underground inside gas boxes and inside communications conduits.

-Our Technicians are highly skilled in treating nests, having both the experience and training needed to control these stinging insects.
+Our Technicians are highly skilled in wasp removal in Edinburgh and surrounding, having both the experience and training needed to control these stinging insects.

-Insect screening will go a long way to help with issues in commercial premises without compromising on ventalation.
+Insect screening will go a long way to help with issues in commercial premises without compromising on ventilation.

 There are also wasp traps available that will attract wasps away from beer gardens and other hot spots such as playgrounds, parks and gardens.